robby-rob-slalom/tap-lucid-scim/README.md

 `tap-lucid-scim` is a Singer tap for LucidSCIM.

-Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.
+Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps and [Lucid SCIM API reference](https://developer.lucid.co/scim/).

 <!--